Tempest-Solutions-Company/cookie-banner-consent-solution/README.md

 - ✅ **Graceful Fallback**: Maintains security when advanced features aren't available

 ### Important Compliance Note
-While this tool helps you implement the technical aspects of cookie compliance, proper configuration and legal documentation are essential for full compliance:
+While this tool helps you implement the technical aspects of cookie compliance and includes advanced security features, proper configuration and legal documentation are essential for full compliance:

 1. Work with legal experts to ensure your privacy policy accurately reflects your data practices
 2. Customize cookie descriptions to match your specific usage
 3. Implement appropriate data processing agreements with third-party services
 4. Regularly audit your cookie usage to ensure the consent tool remains accurate
+5. For CCPA, implement additional systems to handle consumer data requests (access, deletion, etc.)

 This tool is part of a compliance strategy but does not guarantee complete legal compliance on its own.